Ask any Duolingo user what their favourite feature is and I guarantee most will say Duolingo stories.

 The stories are simple enough that you can understand what you’re reading regardless of your level, but challenging enough to keep you engaged and interested.

 The questions ensure you’re understanding what you’re reading and keep you focused.
 It’s so satisfying getting them right.
 It’s confirmation that you’re following along, and the effect this has on your confidence is enormous.

 Best of all, the stories are *really* interesting.
-I don’t feel like I’m ‘studying’ the language when I read them.
-It feels more like an experience.
+You rarely feel like you’re ‘studying’ the language when you’re reading them!

-In fact, I often find myself binging some of the French stories because they are so well written.
-I’m continually amazed by how laugh-out-loud funny some of them are!
+In my case, I often find myself binging the French and Spanish stories because they are so well written.
+They’re genuinely hilarious!

-As far as I’m concerned, the only downside to Duolingo Stories is that, unless you’re learning French or Spanish, there simply isn’t enough of them.
-Hopefully, Duolingo introduce Stories to more languages moving forward!
+As far as I’m concerned, the only downside to Duolingo stories is that, unless you’re learning one of the popular language courses, there simply isn’t enough of them.
+Hopefully, Duolingo will introduce stories to more languages moving forward!